canarybit/terraform-canarybit-tower/README.md

 - [VMware vSphere 9.0](https://www.vmware.com/products/cloud-infrastructure/vsphere)

 Reach out to [hi@canarybit.eu](mailto:hi@canarybit.eu) if you want to use Tower to deploy confidential VMs in on-prem deployments (that requires the Premium version).

->🇪🇺 This work has been partially supported by the [TITAN project](https://elasticproject.eu/),
-> which received funding from the [Horizon Europe: Research infrastructures](https://rea.ec.europa.eu/funding-and-grants/horizon-europe-research-infrastructures_en)
-> (INFRAEOSC) programme  under the European Union’s [Horizon Europe](https://research-and-innovation.ec.europa.eu/funding/funding-opportunities/funding-programmes-and-open-calls/horizon-europe_en)
-> research and innovation programme under [Grant Agreement No. 101129822](https://cordis.europa.eu/project/id/101129822).
-> Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union.
-> Neither the European Union nor the granting authority can be held responsible for them.